Timor-Leste

 Life for women in Timor-Leste

-Women’s representation in parliament is world leading at 38%, due to electoral laws requiring at least one in three people on a party list to be a woman.
-While successful at the national level, these initiatives have been slow to shift stubborn barriers to women’s empowerment at the local and rural level.
-However, in 2016 a new village-level election law started to address this.
-A growing women’s movement is working to support more rural women to find their voice and stand as leaders in their communities, with the number of women Village Chiefs doubling in the 2016 election.
+While women’s representation in parliament is world leading at 35%, due to electoral quotas, these initiatives have been slow to shift stubborn barriers to women’s empowerment at the local and rural level.
+In 2016 a new village-level election law started to address this, leading the number of women Village Chiefs doubling in the 2016 election.
+This number decreased from 21 to 18 Village Chiefs in 2023, which illustrates that progress is not always linear, and that local women’s rights organisations are needed more than ever to maintain gender equality gains.

 BARRIERS TO EQUALITY